audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 You'll be asked to enter a bunch of values to set the package up.
 If you don't know what to enter, stick with the defaults.

 Step 3: Create a GitHub Repo
 ----------------------------

-Go to your GitHub account and create a new repo named ``mypackage``.
-The name of the repo should match the ``[project_slug]`` from your answers to running cookiecutter in order for Travis CI to find it when we get to Step 5.
+Go to your GitHub account and create a new repo named ``mypackage``, where ``mypackage`` matches the ``[project_slug]`` from your answers to running cookiecutter.
+This is so that Travis CI can find it when we get to Step 5.

-``If your virtualenv folder is within your project folder, be sure to add the virtualenv folder name to your .gitignore file.
+``If your virtualenv folder is within your project folder, be sure to add the virtualenv folder name to your .gitignore file.``

 You will find one folder named after the ``[project_slug]``.
 Move into this folder, and then setup git to use your GitHub repo and upload the code: